superfly/docs/reference/private-networking.html.md

 ##### Windows

 Run the WireGuard app.
 Click the `Import tunnel(s) from file` button.
 Select your configuration file.
-The Wireguard app will display the details of your tunnel.
+The WireGuard app will display the details of your tunnel.
 Click `Activate` to bring the tunnel online.

 ##### macOS

 Run the WireGuard app.
 Click the `Import tunnel(s) from file` button.
 Select your configuration file and click Ok.
 You will be prompted by the OS that WireGuard would like to add VPN configurations; click `Allow`.
-The Wireguard app will display the details of your tunnel.
+The WireGuard app will display the details of your tunnel.
 Click `Activate` to bring the tunnel online.

 ##### Ubuntu Linux